redwoodjs/redwood/docs/docs/deploy/render.md

 1. create a new redwood project: `yarn create redwood-app ./render-deploy`
 2. after your "render-deploy" project installation is complete, init git, commit, and add it as a new repo to GitHub or GitLab
 3. run the command `yarn rw setup deploy render`, use the flag `--database` to select from `postgresql`, `sqlite` or `none` to proceed without a database [default : `postgresql`]
+  - Note about using sqlite, this will require the "starter" plan on the api service which does incur a cost.
-4. follow the [Render Redwood Deploy Docs](https://render.com/docs/deploy-redwood) for detailed instructions
+5. follow the [Render Redwood Deploy Docs](https://render.com/docs/deploy-redwood) for detailed instructions